 One of the most effective and simple things you can do to make your clients happy is listen to them.
 Clients want to know their input matters.
 Take the time to ask clients for feedback and then apply that feedback to the way you do business.

 Finish work before a deadline whenever possible.
 A client will not feel prioritized if you leave their case until the last minute.
 Plus, waiting on results is likely to cause your client stress.

-Deliver on the promises you make to a client.
+Going back to our previous point on setting realistic expectations, deliver on the promises you make to a client.
 Don’t promise the things you can’t deliver.
 Of course, if you do promise a client something that you find yourself unable to complete, be upfront about it and let your client know as soon as possible.